DANIEL TOLOSA

 My name is Daniel Tolosa (he/him)

-I am a PhD candidate in the Mathematics Department at Purdue University.
-I was born in Bogotá, Colombia, and did my BS in Mathematics in the National University of Colombia, before moving to the US for my doctoral degree.
+I was born in Bogotá, Colombia, and did my BS in Mathematics in the National University of Colombia before moving to the US for my doctoral degree.
+I received my PhD from Purdue University, under the supervision of Manuel Rivera.

 I specialize in algebraic topology, and work on a variety of projects with various degrees of applicability.
 Check out Research if you would like to know more!